Rezkmike/hadoop-installation/README.md

 ### Running the Script
-Before running the script, please run as root (as this script is for testing and beginner):
+Before running the script, please run as root (as this script is for testing):

 ```sh
 sudo -s